 The Quaich is a traditional Scottish/Celtic two-handled cup, known as both the "Loving Cup" and the "Cup of Friendship".
 Often used simply to welcome or farewell friends, it may also be used to celebrate a bond between two clans or families, or a gift for many other occasions.

-Traditional Quaichs were much simpler than the intricately engraved silver quaichs we offer today.
-Carved from a single block of wood, they were used across the Scottish Highlands and Islands to offer a welcoming drink to a visitor.
-Whether it was presented by a clan chief or a crofter, the quaich was a humble creation that represented friendship as it does today.
+Traditional Quaichs were very simple; carved from a single block of wood, they were used across the Scottish Highlands, Islands and Lowlands to offer a welcoming drink to visitors.
+Whether presented by a clan chief or a crofter, the quaich was a humble creation that represented friendship and welcome as it does today.
 Its symbolism extended to weddings as a sign of the groom welcoming the bride and new family members - "the Loving Cup".
 Later in the seventeenth century goldsmiths began to craft the Quaich from precious metals (gold or silver) or the more affordable pewter.
 The shape become more dainty and elegant to suit the taste of the upper classes.

-To make a Quaich Ceremony a special part of your wedding – just fill the Quaich with the liquid of your choice, then each hold a handle and help the other take a sip - showing you trust one another to share the cup.
-While Scotch whisky was the traditional drink, these days you can choose what you like – you could even combine two drinks, symbolising two becoming one.
+After filling the Quaich with the liquid of your choice, you each hold a handle and help the other take a sip - showing you trust one another to share the cup.
+While Scotch whisky was the traditional drink, these days you can choose what you like – you can even combine two drinks, symbolising two becoming one.

 The Quaich can also be passed amongst the Wedding Party (and even the rest of the guests), with a family member ensuring it is kept refilled - as is the Scottish way.

-A Quaich makes an excellent wedding or anniversary gift and can be engraved with clan crests, messages of goodwill or as a record of the date.
+A Quaich makes an excellent wedding or anniversary gift and can be engraved with clan crests, messages of goodwill, names & dates, quotes from poems etc.